Imperfect detectors for adversarial tasks with applications to quantum key distribution: Conclusion

 We have also detailed the application of our work to a variety of QKD security proof techniques.
-Specifically, our results can be directly applied to EAT-based techniques via \cite[Theorem 5]{kamin2024finite}, and we describe the steps required to apply our results to the postselection technique.
-More work is needed to apply our techniques to EUR and phase-error based frameworks.
-One way to accomplish this task is by making the flag-state squasher compatible with these proof techniques.
-Indeed, this would constitute an alternate (to \cite{tupkary2024phaseerrorrateestimation}) security proof in the presence of basis-dependent loss.
+Specifically, we describe the application of our results when applied to EAT-based techniques in \cref{subsec:EATActiveBB84}, and we describe the steps required to apply our results to the postselection technique in \cref{sec:appToPS}.
+In particular, this work can very straightforwardly extend the analyses in Refs.~\cite{kamin2025r,tupkary2026rigorouscompletesecurityproof}.
+We further, illustrate the impact of our methods on secret key rates for the time-bin encoded three-state protocol in \cref{subsec:3stateExample}.
+We see that our proof technique can tolerate a very large amount of imperfection.
+While we do not explicitly apply our results to proof techniques based on phase error estimation here, this is also possible.
+Such an application \cite[Chapter 6]{nahar_phd_2025} recovers the asymptotic key rates in \cite[Theorem 7]{gottesman_security_2004}, which improves on past work \cite{tupkary2024phaseerrorrateestimation}.
+We expect to observe a similar improvement over other work \cite{wang2025phase} on passive detection setups.
+The impact of our improvements for QKD security proofs is summarised in \cref{tab:imperfect-threshold-setups}.

 An important direction for future research is the rigorous treatment of memory effects in detection setups, such as those arising from dead times and afterpulsing.
 While our main results assume memoryless detectors, we took a first step toward addressing this limitation by outlining a proof strategy in \cref{sec:corrDetEAT} for incorporating detector memory effects into a QKD security proof.
-Our approach, based on the MEAT developed in Ref.~\cite{arqand2025marginal}, marks the first explicit treatment of such effects within a formal security analysis.
+Our approach, based on the MEAT developed in Ref.~\cite{arqand2025marginal}, marks the first\footnote{After the initial draft of this work, Ref.~\cite{wang2025phase} developed a full proof for correlated detection setups within phase error estimation-based proof techniques.} explicit treatment of such effects within a formal security analysis.
 Although we provide only a proof sketch, and the full technical analysis remains non-trivial, we believe that our approach lays a clear foundation for completing such a treatment, and should enable further progress toward a rigorous incorporation of memory effects into QKD protocols.